 7 Be ready to readjust

-8 Scaling your Content Strategy
+8 Scaling your Content Marketing Strategy

-As we note that Content Marketing is in fact much more than just writing interesting stories on a topic you are comfortable with ( not that this was an easy thing to do), it takes a lot more: a great deal of thought, a lot of preparatory work, and last but not least, a lot of ongoing review and fine-tuning.
+As we note that Content Marketing is in fact much more than writing interesting stories on a topic you are comfortable with ( not that this was an easy thing to do), it takes a lot more: a great deal of thought, a lot of preparatory work, and last but not least, a lot of ongoing review and fine-tuning.
 Or else the results will fail to come, and this likely comes with a big investment of time and money.
-However, smart strategic content planning can contribute significantly to enhancing the customer journey, especially in the often rather complex B2B business.
+Yet, smart strategic content planning can contribute significantly to enhancing the customer journey, especially in the often rather complex B2B business.
 Moreover, it can have a lasting impact on the development of loyal customers.
-In case you need any assistance concerning your content roadmap, please don’t hesitate to contact us!
+In case you need any help on your content roadmap, please don’t hesitate to contact us!
 We are happy to help you with all strategic and operational issues.